Skip to main content

 • Escort students who are not familiar with the bus stop until they know the way and understand bus stop safety procedures.

 • Articles too large to be held on the student's lap will be prohibited on the bus.
+Please see the musical instrument page for instruments that are not allowed to ride.

 • It is always helpful with rural students who don't ride every day to have some type of signal for the driver if they need picked up.
 Suggestions to consider: a porch light, garage door open, or some other light the driver can see in the darkness to alert them the student is riding that day.